MrFlapstaart/GameOCRTTS/README.md

 ## Errors
 ### Error opening image file
 The image file is invalid.
-Is it renamed with image file extension?
+This means that the file has an extension for an image file, but it's content is not an image.
+The file might have the wrong file extension or the file is corrupt.
 ### Couldn’t register the hot key.
 <p>The program cannot assign the ` key.
 Is a second instance of the program running?
 Is the ` key already used by another program?</p>